 Cheesy Steak & Shrimp Skillet Bowl

-A rich and indulgent surf-and-turf skillet bowl loaded with juicy steak, tender shrimp, sautéed peppers and onions, and smothered in a creamy Cajun-Parmesan cheese sauce — perfect served over a baked potato base.
+A rich and indulgent surf-and-turf skillet bowl loaded with juicy steak, tender shrimp, sautéed peppers and onions, and smothered in a creamy Cajun-Parmesan cheese sauce — perfect served over a baked potato base or on its own.

 Prep Time 20 minutes